 McNair-Ballotti Undergraduate Research Symposium (MBURS)

-Under normal circumstances, the symposium takes place in person on Suffolk University's Boston campus; however, due to the stay-at-home advisory in place in the commonwealth of Massachusetts, we are holding this year's symposium remotely and asynchronously.
+Under normal circumstances, the symposium takes place in person on Suffolk University's Boston campus; however, we are holding this year's symposium remotely and asynchronously.
 The video presentations here represent the culmination of many months of work on the part of the participants and their faculty advisors, so we encourage you to interact with the presenters in the comment space for each video.

 “Welcome from the Directors”